It all started with an echidna.

 - Ocean Reach Brewery – a recent addition to Phillip Island’s brewery scene, Ocean Reach is a very small set up with a limited selection of really excellent beers.
 It has a long way to go in terms of style, but it is well worth a visit if you want fuss-free, no-thrills, good beer.

 - The Nobbies – a lovely boardwalk that takes you along the rugged coastline where you can see some spectacular rock formations and Bass Strait views.
 Keep your eyes open for little penguin burrows which are dotted all over the cliffs – we spotted some fluffy little chicks when we visited!
 The Nobbies Centre offers visitors the chance to see the (paid) interactive Antarctic Journey – and there’s a really big gift shop and café area which is nice to wander around.

 - The Fish Co-Operative – we stayed in the nearby seaside town of San Remo as it was much cheaper and less crowded than Phillip Island accommodation (San Remo Caravan Park).
 What do fishing villages do best?
 Fish and chips, of course!
 I tried flake for the first time (a type of gummy shark) and it was so tender and delicious – so don’t be put off by the fact it’s a shark!
 It’s maybe a bit pricey compared to the local chippy in Scotland, but you’ve got a lovely harbour side view and freshly caught fish so it’s well worth it.

-I hope that gives you a few ideas for a trip to Wilsons Prom and/or Phillip Island.
-They are so different from one another, but it’s well worth visiting both places as it’s just a short drive between the two, and it gives you a chance to explore a little bit of Victoria’s coastline in just a short space of time.
+I hope that gives you a few ideas for your trip to Wilsons Prom and Phillip Island.
+They are so different from one another, but it’s well worth visiting both places as it’s just a short drive between the two and it gives you a chance to explore a good chunk of Victoria’s coastline in a short space of time.
 Happy travels!